nrpatel18/RESTube/README.md

-REST API integrated using CRUD operations and HTTP response codes making API robust and scalable.
+• Designed and developed a REST API using Python, Flask, and Flask SQL Alchemy.
+• Integrated CRUD operations to manage data stored in the database, ensuring the API is scalable and robust.
+• Utillized HTTP response codes, to ensure the API is user-friendly and accessible.